fridajan/python-message-service/README.md

 # Simple Python message service

-This is very simple Python/Flask REST Api for a message service that supports sending, retrieving and deleting messages.
+This is a simple Python/Flask REST API for a message service that supports sending, retrieving and deleting messages.

 ## Setup instructions